wilsonmar/wilsonmar.github.io/_posts/2016-08-22-mac-osx-terminal.md

 fe80::1%lo0 localhost
    </pre>

+   PROTIP: `fe80::` is a block of IPV6 addresses reserved for link-local addresses used for packets sent only to directly connected devices (not routed).
+The network discovery protocol (NDP), which replaces ARP and DHCP in IPv4, is the biggest user of link-local addresses (NDP sorta .

    <tt>fe80::1</tt> is like 127.0.0.1 for IPV4, but
    actually IP address 169.254.*.* in IPV4, an address not often used.

-   fe80:: is a block of IPV6 addresses reserved for link-local addresses used for packets sent only to directly connected devices (not routed).
-The network discovery protocol (NDP), which replaces ARP and DHCP in IPv4, is the biggest user of link-local addresses (NDP sorta .

    Each IPV6 interface has a different link-local address starting with fe80:: and (typically) ending with a modified version the interface's MAC address (EUI-64 format) to ensure a unique address on a segment.